Ogeon/rustful/README.md

 rustful = "0.1"
 ```

-There is also a `nightly` feature for additional compatibility with the future.

 ##Write Your Server
 Here is a simple example of what a simple project could look like.
 Visit
 `http://localhost:8080` or `http://localhost:8080/Olivia` (if your name is